bagelquant/bagelquant.github.io/_pages/quant-models/mean-variance/from-optimized-utility-to-mean-variance-analysis.md

 where:

-- $\boldsymbol W$ is the weight vector of the portfolio
+- $\boldsymbol W$ is the vector of portfolio weights
-- $\boldsymbol V$ is the covariance matrix of the asset returns
+- $\boldsymbol V$ is the covariance matrix of asset returns
 - $\boldsymbol \mu$ is the vector of expected returns
 - $\boldsymbol 1$ is a vector of ones
 - $E[\tilde r_p]$ is the target expected return of the portfolio

-The problem is minimizing the variance of the portfolio subject to the constraints that the weights sum to 1 and the expected return equals the target expected return.
-The solution to this problem will give us the optimal weights for each asset in the portfolio.
+This problem minimizes portfolio variance subject to the constraints that weights sum to 1 and the expected return matches the target.
+The solution gives the optimal weights for each asset.

-Before we solve the optimization problem, there is a question remains: why using variance as the measure of risk? is this mean-variance approach reasonable?
-We will implement the utility theory again, to show in which situation the mean-variance approach is reasonable.
+But before solving this optimization, a key question remains: why use variance as the measure of risk?
+Is the mean-variance approach always reasonable?
+To answer this, we revisit utility theory to show when mean-variance optimization is justified.

-## Taylor Expansion of Utility Function
+## Taylor Expansion of the Utility Function

-Utility function is a mathematical representation of an investor's preferences over different levels of wealth, "utility" is a measure of satisfaction or happiness derived from wealth, a risk averse investor would have a increasing concave utility function, the optimal choice for the investor is to maximize the expected utility of wealth.
-The utility function is a key concept in economics and finance, as it helps to explain how individuals make decisions under uncertainty.
-Details of the utility function and its properties are discussed in the [Utility Theory](https://bagelquant.com/quant-models/utility-theory/) section.
+A utility function mathematically represents an investor's preferences over different levels of wealth.
+"Utility" measures the satisfaction or happiness derived from wealth.
+A risk-averse investor has an increasing, concave utility function, and their optimal choice is to maximize expected utility of wealth.
+The utility function is a central concept in economics and finance, explaining how individuals make decisions under uncertainty.
+For more details, see the [Utility Theory](https://bagelquant.com/quant-models/utility-theory/) section.

-Consider the Taylor expansion of the utility function around the mean wealth level $E[\tilde W]$:
+Consider the Taylor expansion of the utility function around the mean wealth $E[\tilde W]$:

 $$
-u(\tilde W) = u(E[\tilde W]) + u'(E[\tilde W]) (\tilde W - E[\tilde W]) + \frac{1}{2} u''(E[\tilde W]) (\tilde W - E[\tilde W])^2 + R_3,
+u(\tilde W) = u(E[\tilde W]) + u'(E[\tilde W]) (\tilde W - E[\tilde W]) + \frac{1}{2} u''(E[\tilde W]) (\tilde W - E[\tilde W])^2 + R_3,$$

+where $R_3$ is the remainder term.
+The first two terms are linear and quadratic, respectively.
+Taking expectations on both sides gives:

 $$

-where $R_3$ is the remainder term of the Taylor expansion.
-The first two terms are the linear and quadratic terms, respectively.
-Taking the expectation of both sides, we have:

-$$
 \begin{align*}
 E[u(\tilde W)] = u(E[\tilde W]) + \frac{1}{2} u''(E[\tilde W]) E[(\tilde W - E[\tilde W])^2] + E[R_3], \\
 E[u(\tilde W)] = u(E[\tilde W]) + \frac{1}{2} u''(E[\tilde W]) \text{Var}(\tilde W) + E[R_3].
 \end{align*}
 $$

-When $E[R_3] = 0$, we have the expected utility is purely determined by the mean and variance of the wealth.
-This is the case where mean-variance optimization is reasonable.
-Otherwise, we have higher order terms could affect the expected utility, and the mean-variance optimization approach is not accurate.
+If $E[R_3] = 0$, expected utility depends only on the mean and variance of wealth.
+In this case, mean-variance optimization is justified.
+Otherwise, higher-order terms affect expected utility, and the mean-variance approach may not be accurate.

-Now we consider the $E[R_3]$ term:
+Now, consider the $E[R_3]$ term:

 $$
 E[R_3] = \sum_{n=3}^{\infty} \frac{1}{n!} u^{(n)}(E[\tilde W]) E[(\tilde W - E[\tilde W])^n],
 $$

-to make sure $E[R_3] = 0$, we need to have the following conditions:
+to ensure $E[R_3] = 0$, we need either:

-1. eiter $u^{(n)}(E[\tilde W]) = 0$ for all $n \ge 3$, or
+1. $u^{(n)}(E[\tilde W]) = 0$ for all $n \ge 3$, or
 2. $E[(\tilde W - E[\tilde W])^n] = 0$ for all $n \ge 3$.

-Example for first condition is a quadratic utility function, which is a special case of the utility function.
-The example for second condition is a normal distribution, if the wealth is normally distributed, then the higher order moments are zero.
-In this case, the mean-variance optimization is reasonable.
+The first condition is satisfied by a quadratic utility function.
+The second is satisfied if wealth is normally distributed, since higher moments are zero.
+In both cases, mean-variance optimization is reasonable.

 ## Quadratic Utility Function Example